VovkAndrey/carsale/README.md

 │           └───template-parts
 ```

-The `components` folder conains secondary styles, such as core Wordpress classes styling, forms, comments, etc. Put any small, reusable styles (buttons, etc) to `_parts.scss`.
+The `components` folder contains secondary styles, such as core Wordpress classes styling, forms, comments, etc. Put any small, reusable styles (buttons, etc) to `_parts.scss`.
 The `layouts` folder is a place for all your page/template specific styles (header/footer, single, 404, etc).
 Try to avoid writing styles directly in `styles.scss`, its main purpose is to connect all your files for compilation via `@import`.
 The `template-parts` folder should contain styles for reusable Wordpress template parts.